 ‘you’ve paid a lot of money to see me and ask my opinion, please stop asking so many questions and just do what I tell you‘

-Now for some people, that would sound like the perfect experience: I don’t want to have to think about this, I’m not educated in this area and, you’re absolutely right, I have paid a lot of money for your opinion – please tell me what to do!
+Now for some people, that would sound like the perfect experience: I don’t want to think about this; I’m not educated in this area and, you’re right, I have paid a lot of money for your opinion – please tell me what to do!

-For others (and for my client), they might be horrified by this and feel that they are entitled to ask whatever questions they need to understand their treatment as a patient.
+Others (and my client) might be horrified by this and feel entitled to ask whatever questions they need to understand their treatment as a patient.

-Some fertility specialist will involve you every step of the way; some will be quick and perfunctory.
-Some will always run late and be in a hurry, others always on time… but only ever give you exactly your allotted time – no more, no less.
+A fertility specialist will involve you every step of the way.
+Some will be quick and superficial.
+They will always run late and be in a hurry, while others will be always on time, but only give you exactly your allotted time – no more, no less.

-Some are really into research and are excited to try new things just in case.. others prefer to stick with methods that have been tried and tested and absolutely proven to help.
-Some are touchy-feely and likely to offer a hug if that seems to be needed, and others might sit on the other side of a desk and appear to be more interested in their computer screen than you.
+Some are really into research and are excited to try new things just in case, while others prefer to stick with methods that have been tried, tested, and proven to help.
+Some are expressive and likely to offer a hug if that seems to be needed, and others might sit on the other side of a desk and appear to be more interested in their computer screen than you.

-As a gynaecologist, you cannot do any fertility treatment that involves investigating or preparing sperm and/or eggs without being linked to a fertility clinic (embryologists do all of that stuff, and IVF clinics employ them)… but lots of fertility doctors who are linked with fertility clinics also have private gynaecology practices and do lots of gynaecology work as well as their fertility work… some even do obstetrics as well!
+As a gynaecologist, you cannot do any fertility treatment that involves investigating or preparing sperm and eggs without being linked to a fertility clinic (embryologists do all of that stuff, and IVF clinics employ them) but lots of fertility doctors who are linked with fertility clinics also have private gynaecology practices and do lots of gynaecology work as well as their fertility work.
+Some even do obstetrics as well!

-There are pluses and minuses to each of these traits… and some of them come down to preference: do you mind if your fertility specialist’s waiting rooms are full of pregnant bellies?
+There are pluses and minuses to each of these traits, and some of them come down to preference: do you mind if your fertility specialist’s waiting rooms are full of pregnant bellies?
 What if they get called out to deliver a baby?
-And what about all these new, untested things – do you need to research them yourself to decide whether you want them or not?
-How will you know when hundreds of scientists all over the world cannot agree?
+And what about all these new, untested things – do you need to research them yourself to decide whether you want them?
+How will you know when hundreds of scientists worldwide cannot agree?
 And what about if your doctor suspects you might have endometriosis – wouldn’t you be best with a doctor trained in advanced laparoscopic surgery?
 There are so many questions!

-I met with someone last year, in a social situation, who told me about her struggles with fertility.
+I met with someone in a social situation last year who told me about her struggles with fertility.
 Her story was one I hear often:

 “We were referred to Dr X, but we don’t really know what’s going on or what the tests that she’s doing mean.”

-She even told me that she had left Dr X’s rooms in tears, feeling like her questions are not answered, and Dr X doesn’t understand…
+She even told me she had left Dr X’s room in tears, feeling like her questions were not answered, and Dr X didn’t understand…

 Dr X could be any fertility doctor, and this girl could be one of your friends.
-I talked to her for 10 minutes, was able to guide her to a Fertility Specialist who she is more likely to connect with, and she has made an appointment already – I’m confident she will have a better time with the new doctor – we don’t all get along with everyone!
+I talked to her for 10 minutes and guided her to a Fertility Specialist she is more likely to connect with.
+She has made an appointment already – I’m confident she will have a better time with the new doctor – we don’t all get along with everyone!

 Fertility Specialist Questions

-So here are 5 questions to ask yourself (and anyone advising you who to see):
+So here are five questions to ask yourself (and anyone advising you who to see):

-1. Do I want a male fertility specialist or a female fertility specialist?
+1. Do I want a male or female fertility specialist?

 2. Do I want my fertility specialist to have other areas of specialisation as well? (obstetrics, for example)